RenaSchott/Project3-Battleship/README.md

 ### Site goals

-The site wants to challenge the user
+The site wants to challenge the user to a fun battleship game.

 ### User stories